Statement of Our Values in Action

 - In many cases, the statements are the verbatim words of our board members and community members, as they participated in those many conversations about the core of our work.
 Those words came in answer to questions specifically about our values, as well as questions about the practical matters we were discussing, because at Creating the Future, those conversations always come back to walking the talk of our values.

-The Pollyanna Principles represent the core of values upon which all actions and decisions at Creating the Future are based.
+Along with Catalytic Thinking, The Pollyanna Principles represent the core of values upon which all actions and decisions at Creating the Future are based.

 - We accomplish what we hold ourselves accountable for.

 - Each and every one of us is creating the future, every day, whether we do so consciously or not.

 - Everyone and everything is interconnected and interdependent, whether we acknowledge that or not.